Stev24/Ionic-Angular-App/README.md

 # Ionic-Angular-App
-App created with Ionic and Angular
+Basic App created with Ionic and Angular

-##Change